 While vitamins can’t reverse hair loss, taking a daily multivitamin that includes the aforementioned nutrients can help hair grow thick and strong.
 (A blood test can determine if you are low in nutrients.)

 Additional supplements, like omega-3 and omega-6 fatty acids and biotin, can also have a positive effect on scalp and hair health.

 Thinning hair and hair loss can be caused by a wide range of conditions, including stress, aging, genetics, and illness.
 Styling habits can also cause hair to become thin and breakable.

 There are a number of active ingredients that can help reduce hair thinning and also promote the look of fullness.

-It’s also important to understand and address the underlying cause for your thinning hair.
+It’s important to understand and address the underlying cause of your thinning hair.